+The cogs at on the rear wheel of your bike together form the cassette.
 The cassette is an important part of the drivetrain that is responsible for rear-wheel drive.
 A cassette typically has multiple sprockets, each having teeth which mesh with the bicycle chain.
-Cassettes vary in size and the number of sprockets they have.
-Sprockets also have a varying number of teeth.
+Cassettes vary in size and the number of sprockets they have – sprockets also have a varying number of teeth.

 You may have noticed cassettes having specifications such as 16-31T.
 The first number indicates the number of teeth on the smallest sprocket, the next indicates the number of teeth on the largest sprocket.
 The range of gears on your cassette combined with the number of teeth on your front chainring will give you gearing ratios to tackle different terrains efficiently/easily with your bicycle.